Cooking: Carcinogens and AGEs

 Chicken, pork and bacon-wrapped corn cooking in a barbecue smoker.
 Studies show that barbecuing and smoking generate carcinogens.

-In a human epidemiological analysis by Richard Doll and Richard Peto in 1981, diet was estimated to cause a large percentage of cancers.
+In a human epidemiological analysis by Richard Doll and Richard Peto in 1981, diet was estimated to account for a large proportion of cancers.
 Studies suggest that around 32% of cancer deaths may be avoidable by changes to the diet.
 Some of these cancers may be caused by carcinogens in food generated during the cooking process, although it is often difficult to identify the specific components in diet that serve to increase cancer risk.

 Several studies published since 1990 indicate that cooking meat at high temperature creates heterocyclic amines (HCA's), which are thought to increase cancer risk in humans.
-Researchers at the National Cancer Institute found that human subjects who ate beef rare or medium-rare had less than one third the risk of stomach cancer than those who ate beef medium-well or well-done.
+Researchers at the National Cancer Institute found that human subjects who ate beef rare or medium-rare had less than one-third the risk of stomach cancer than those who ate beef medium-well or well-done.
 While avoiding meat or eating meat raw may be the only ways to avoid HCA's in meat fully, the National Cancer Institute states that cooking meat below 212 F creates "negligible amounts" of HCA's.
 Also, microwaving meat before cooking may reduce HCAs by 90% by reducing the time needed for the meat to be cooked at high heat.
-Nitrosamines are found in some food, and may be produced by some cooking processes from proteins or from nitrites used as food preservatives; cured meat such as bacon has been found to be carcinogenic, with links to colon cancer.
+Nitrosamines are found in some food, and may be produced by some cooking processes from proteins or from nitrites used as food preservatives; cured meat such as bacon is carcinogenic, with links to colon cancer.
 Ascorbate, which is added to cured meat, however, reduces nitrosamine formation.

-Baking, grilling or broiling food, especially starchy foods, until a toasted crust is formed generates significant concentrations of acrylamide.
+Baking, grilling, or broiling food, especially starchy foods, until a toasted crust is formed generates significant concentrations of acrylamide.
 This discovery in 2002 led to international health concerns.
-Subsequent research has however found that it is not likely that the acrylamides in burnt or well-cooked food cause cancer in humans; Cancer Research UK categorizes the idea that burnt food causes cancer as a "myth".
+Subsequent research has, however, found that it is not likely that the acrylamides in burnt or well-cooked food cause cancer in humans; Cancer Research UK categorizes the idea that burnt food causes cancer as a "myth".

-Cooking food at high temperature may create advanced glycation end-products (AGEs) that are believed to be involved in a number of diseases, including diabetes, chronic kidney disease, cancer and cardiovascular diseases, as well as in ageing.
-AGEs are a group of compounds that are formed between reducing sugars and amino acids via Maillard reaction.
-These compounds impart colors, tastes and smells that are specific to these food, but may also be deleterious to health.
+Cooking food at high temperatures may create advanced glycation end-products (AGEs) that are believed to be involved in several diseases, including diabetes, chronic kidney disease, cancer, and cardiovascular diseases, as well as in aging.
+AGEs are a group of compounds that are formed between reducing sugars and amino acids via the Maillard reaction.
+These compounds impart colors, tastes, and smells specific to these foods but may also be deleterious to health.
 Dry heat (e.g. in roasting or grilling) can significantly increase the production of AGEs, as well as food rich in animal protein and fats.
-The production of AGEs during cooking can be significantly reduced by cooking in water or moist heat, reducing the cooking times and temperatures, as well as by first marinating the meat in acidic ingredients such as lemon juice and vinegar.
+The production of AGEs during cooking can be significantly reduced by cooking in water or other moist heat, by reducing cooking times and temperatures, and by marinating the meat in acidic ingredients such as lemon juice and vinegar beforehand.